Henchman: Modern examples

-The phrase henchman is also used as a pejorative for any sort of political mastermind or to present others as such.
+The phrase henchman is also used as a pejorative for the subordinates of any sort of political mastermind or to present others as such.
 Thus it was used for associates of President George W. Bush, e.g., by Venezuelan President Hugo Chávez.
 Likewise, it was also used against associates of the former U.S. President Bill Clinton.
 Rebekah Brooks has been described as the henchwoman of Rupert Murdoch.

 Members of the SS, or any of Adolf Hitler's staff, are often called "Hitler's Henchmen", a phrase used as the title of a book by Guido Knopp and a television documentary.

 Fictional examples

-In the novel Harry Potter and the Half-Blood Prince Hogwarts Headmaster Albus Dumbledore shows his teenage student Harry Potter a meeting from years earlier between himself and his former pupil Tom Riddle, who is better known by the title Lord Voldemort.
-Dumbledore questions Riddle about his motives in coming to ask him for a job at the school and refers to his group of followers known as Death Eaters as his "henchmen".
+Henchmen have been depicted in various capacities across genres of fiction, whether as low-level functionaries or capable lieutenants of major characters.
+Notable examples include henchmen such as Oddjob from the James Bond franchise, who was also paralleled by "Random Task" in the Austin Powers parody film.
+In animation, Starscream is generally depicted as the second-in-command to the main antagonist Megatron, while more literal depictions of a henchman can be seen in the animated series The Venture Bros.
+This includes the secondary characters Henchman 21 and 24, among other characters seen in service to the supervillains in the series.